tarun1475/secret-sharing.js/README.md

 	console.log( comb === pw  ); // => true

 There are some additional examples of simple usage in the browser, Node.js, and AMD loading (require.js) in the `examples` folder.

-## Installation and usage
-This fork of secrets.js is available from [bower.io](http://bower.io/search/?q=secrets.js-grempe) and [www.npmjs.com](https://www.npmjs.com/package/secrets.js-grempe).
-Install using

-	npm install secrets.js-grempe

-or

-	bower install secrets.js-grempe

-The source code for this package is available on [Github](https://github.com/grempe/secrets.js).

-To use it in a Node.js application (Requires OpenSSL support compiled into Node):

-	var secrets = require('secrets.js');

-To use it in the browser with the global 'secrets' defined, include *secrets.js* or *secrets.min.js* in your HTML.

-	<script src="secrets.min.js"></script>

-You can also use it in the browser with an AMD module loading tool like [require.js](http://www.requirejs.org/).
-See the AMD loading example in the `examples` dir.

 ## API